 NOAA's Space Weather Prediction Center updated their site, breaking a lot of links and creating a new forecast product.

-- Replaced old Kp map and old Wing Kp levels chart with integrated maps now seen above.
+- Replaced old Kp map and old Wing Kp levels chart with integrated maps now seen above that describe the viewing probability and line

 - Replaced link to old Space Weather Now page with link to NOAA's Space Weather Enthusiasts Dashboard.